blancas/eisen/README.md

 ### The Library

-The Eisen Library makes it easy for a host program to run user code that overrides data and functions to provide customization and extensions.
-It also allows the host program to extend the Eisen language itself with new expressions and statements.
+The Eisen library lets host programs run user code that overrides data and functions for customizations and extensions.
+The library also exposes the compiler's parsing and translation functions for extending the Eisen language itself, and for developing domain-specific languages.

 ## Setup